 The MAU vs DAU ratio is a great example of a snapshot metric, whereby the DAU’s and MAU’s are simply the number of unique mobile app users who engaged with your client’s mobile software during a specific time period.
 A DAU, or daily active user, measures the number of unique app users in any given one day time period (often you’ll be referring to the performance of your client’s app for the previous day).
 An MAU, or monthly active user, measures the total volume of unique mobile app users, who are active in any given month or thirty day timeframe.
 This will typically be a rolling thirty-day time window whereby you can glean performance insight not just by each calendar month, but also by a fixed or ‘windowed’ thirty-day time period.

 Once you have your MAU vs DAU metrics for a given timeframe, calculating mobile app retention rate is just a simple process of developing a ratio of DAU’s to MAU’s.
 Instinctively, when it comes to working with your app clients, this should represent the proportion of monthly app users that are active on a single day.
 Clearly, when it comes to enhancing the performance of your client’s app, the job is to increase the ratio, ensuring that you maximize the proportion of MAU’s who are liable to actively interact with their mobile app on a single day.
 Once you have the data, you’ll be in a position to make recommendations in terms of changes that can be made to the app, in order to cause a greater proportion of users to interact with the software on a regular basis.
+You can also update your push notifications or proximity marketing strategy.
 What you’re striving to achieve, is a ratio of one, because this means that every single mobile app user who engaged with the app in the last month, is active again on any chosen day.

 Again, getting this part right will depend on the type of app your client has.
 Different apps will have different DAU/MAU benchmarks.
 It’s all to do with what the expected frequency of use should be.
 If it’s an app that is to do with something the user will do every day, then you’d expect the engaged user to be using the app daily.
 A diet tracking app for example.
 If it’s an app that you’d expect less frequent use, a restaurant booking app, then monthly may be the expected use frequency.
 It’s about setting the right benchmark use for the individual app.
 Irrespective, it’s essential to continually track the DAU/MAU ratio, to make sure its getting better and not worse.
 A falling ratio is a good lead indicator that things need addressing.
 Rule of thumb, for most mobile apps, 0.20 DAU/MAU is considered to represent decent level of engagement.
 So generally speaking, if 20% of MAU’s are interacting with the app on a daily basis, this is good.
 Another option is to consider using a DOD (or ‘day over day’) retention metric.